Korachof/sql-3d-model-tracker/roadmap.md

   - [x] Tester for vw_Recent3DPrints
   - [x] Tester for vw_TagUsageSummary
   - [x] Tester for vw_ModelPerformanceSummary
+  - [x] Tester for vw_MaterialUsageSummary

+### [ ] Implement licensing filter logic

+- #### Create the License Filter and Test

+  - [x] Add in license filter logic to GetModels, using LIKE operator and wildcards
-  - [ ] Tester for vw_MaterialUsageSummary
+  - [ ] Add in a test for license filter logic into TestGetModels

 - #### Additional Features To Add
-- [ ] Implement licensing filter logic

   - [ ] Add indexing strategy and performance checks
   - [ ] Fill out testing suites

 ## Stretch Goals